Tr1ggah/flutter-snippets/README.md

 # flutter-snippets
-Flutter snippets to work across multiple devices
+Flutter snippets using hyperSnips Extension in VSCode - to work across multiple devices